meg-codes/bash-notes/Files.md

 ## A Word about Files in Unix

-In the world of UNIX systems (Linux, MacOS, FreeBSD, etc.), files are really onl of two types: 1) Binary and 2) Text.
+In the world of UNIX systems (Linux, MacOS, FreeBSD, etc.), files are really only of two types: 1) Binary and 2) Text.
 This philosophy carries through to the commandline also.
 You can think of the BASH shell as a way of working with files that are often nothing more than a stream of text.
+Images, video, audio, and program files are binary, i.e. they're encoded in a way that is not plain text and aren't meant to be human readable.
+(Though a program like `cat` will still gamely render them as if they were text as a pile of gibberish.)

 ## Copying a file - `cp`

 `cp` is a command that lets you, well, copy a file.
-The syntax is relatively straightfoward but it does have a few useful flags to know.
+The syntax is relatively straight-foward but it does have a few useful flags to know.

 `cp <file> <newfile>` is the basic syntax.
 The file can be given as a relative path or an absolute one (see [Directories](Directories.md) if this doesn't make sense).